Snapshot creation tutorial

 Optional "Client" field

-If a client has been created before, you can also select one of these and automatically have the information filled out.
+If a client has been created before, you can also select one of these and automatically have the information filled in.

 Learn more about creating clients here

-In this section you will have to add the following:
+In this section at the fields marked with * you will have to add the following information:

-Version: You can specify the version of your snapshot for better customization (examples: “Demo”, “dev”, “live”)
+Version: You can specify the version of your snapshot for better customization (examples: “Demo”, “dev”, “live”, v2)

-Description: Here you can add additional information that may be important or relevant for the snapshot (example: The source file type, or the processing of data)
+Description: Add additional information that may be important or relevant for the snapshot (example: The source file type, or the processing of data)

 Snapshot Source Control Management

-If you want to have the objects updated automatically, mark the “Auto Update Snapshot” field, which also means you can activate the Source Control function.
+If you want to have the objects updated automatically, mark the “Auto Update Snapshot” field, which also means you can activate the Source Control feature.

 Adding the snapshot data